 Program Manager

-Barb has over 30 years of NASA technical management experience, including system upgrades to the Hubble Space Telescope’s control center for the spacecraft’s multiple servicing missions, and branch head and associate division chief in the Information Systems and Systems Engineering Divisions, including the Software Engineering Branch at the Wallops Flight Facility.
+Barbara has over 35 years of NASA technical management experience, including system upgrades to the Hubble Space Telescope’s control center for the spacecraft’s multiple servicing missions, and branch head and associate division chief in the Information Systems and Systems Engineering Divisions, including the Software Engineering Branch at the Wallops Flight Facility.
 She led the creation of the Program Systems Engineering office for the Geostationary Operational Environmental Satellites (GOES-R) and then served as Lead Technical Authority for the Earth Systematic Missions Program (ESMP).
 She has also provided leadership as the Assistant Director for Program Support in the Science & Exploration Directorate and as the Deputy Program Manager/Technical for the JPSS Program.

 Deputy Program Manager